 The house has been lovingly restored and extended.
 The spacious rooms are painted in cool, fresh colors, furnished with antique furniture and display original artwork.
 The 18th century wide pine floorboards remain, as do the fireplaces, staircase and all the historic features that make the house so special.
 What has been added are amenities essential in the 21st century - efficient heating and air conditioned cooling, bathrooms with plentiful hot water, the finest linens, towels and toiletries, flat-screen cable TV/DVDs, complimentary Wi-Fi, guest computer and printer, toweling robes…and so on.

-- Extensive common areas for the exclusive use of guests - sitting room, dining room, screened porch, conservatory
+- Extensive common areas for the exclusive use of guests - sitting room, dining room, screened porch, sunroom

 - Nearly three acres of gardens, woodlands and meadow